cs-sally/doogie_blog/_posts/2025-07-23-s01e26-s2-frankly-mydear.md

 * throw up: vomit
 * faint
 * stud: for man, very attractive physically particulary, virile (informal)
-* borders on: is almost, is very closed to, is on the verge of
+* borders on: is almost, is very closed to, is on the verge of (negative)
 * posh: elegant, stylishly luxurious borders on posh - upper class or wealth.
 * ambience: mood
 * venus de milo with arms